I stopped by Regular Rumination where Lu had posted some questions along with her the answers.

 1. Is there anyone in your life who made you a reader?
 Who influenced your reading?

 This is a hard one.
-I credit reading with giving me the ability to see things from perspectives far different from my own, for strengthening my critical thinking skills, and for helping me to more readily empathize with others.
+I credit reading with giving me the ability to see things from perspectives far different from my own, for strengthening my critical thinking skills, and for helping me to more readily empathize with others.3.
+What was the most beautiful reading experience you had?

 That being said, Reading regularly changes my perspectives.
 Reading the cogent offerings of intelligent conservative and evangelical writers has proven to me that the screeching, intolerant, hate-filled far right is only a small (albeit loud) group.
 Disagreement and debate are not bad things when they move us toward better caring for ourselves and others.

 When I was young I would spend hours outside under our giant weeping willow tree.
 Its canopy spread wide enough and hung far enough down that it created an enclosed room.
-As the sun moved across the sky it sent dappled light playing through the leaves.
+As the sun moved across the sky it sent dappled light playing through the leaves.4.
+If you could have any all-consuming hobby other than reading and blogging, what would it be?

 Reading was my first love.
 It transported me to countless worlds, introduced me to countless marvelous people, and expanded my life exponentially.
 The space beneath that tree became a magical place of dreams, and gave me many beautiful reading experiences.